-Health & Social Care (Health Studies) Triple Vocational A Level (BTEC Extended Diploma)
+Health & Social Care (Health Studies) Triple Vocational A Level (BTEC Level 3 Extended Diploma)

 Future Career Opportunities

-Students who study BTEC Health & Social Care go on to study a range of courses at university such as:
+Students who study BTEC Health & Social Care go on to study a range of courses at university including:

 • BSc (Hons) in Nursing